-Under the Affordable Care Act, businesses and nonprofit organizations with more than 50 employees are required to offer health insurance or they have to pay a tax penalty.
-Luckily, there are a variety of options for health insurance for small business owners.
+Under the Affordable Care Act, businesses and nonprofit organizations with more than 50 employees are required to offer health insurance, or they have to pay a tax penalty.
+But what if your company has fewer than 50 employees?
+Are there health insurance options for you?

-This is a good program to use if you qualify, because your business can get tax credits to help offset the cost of your company’s contribution to your employees’ health insurance premiums.
+For smaller companies and nonprofits that have 1-25 employees, there is a program available called the Small Business Health Options Program (SHOP).
+If you qualify, your business can get tax credits to help offset the cost of your company’s contribution to your employees’ health insurance premiums.

-- You have fewer than 25 full-time equivalent (FTE) employees.
+You have fewer than 25 full-time equivalent (FTE) employees.

-- Your business pays an average employee salary of $50,000 or less (per year).
+Your business pays an average employee salary of $50,000 or less (per year).

-- Your business pays at least half (50%) of the health insurance premium costs for full-time employees.
+Your business pays at least half (50%) of the health insurance premium costs for full-time employees.

-- Your business offers the SHOP health insurance coverage to all of your full-time employees.
+Your business offers the SHOP health insurance coverage to all of your full-time employees.
 (This does not include offering insurance to your employees who work less than 30 hours per week or your employees’ dependents.)

-Even if your business does not qualify for SHOP coverage, start by checking out HealthCare.gov to learn more about options for health insurance for your small business.
+Even if your business does not qualify for SHOP coverage, start by checking out healthcare.gov to learn more about options for health insurance for your small business.

 Do you belong to any industry associations, professional associations or business alliances?
 Check to see if there are options to buy group health insurance for your business as part of these larger organizations.

 A few examples of business associations that offer health insurance through membership include the following professional and trade organizations: